The Fallacious Doctrine Of Universalism (Universal Salvation)

 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
 But for those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.
 There will be trouble and distress for every human being who does evil: first for the Jew, then for the Gentile; but glory, honor and peace for everyone who does good: first for the Jew, then for the Gentile.
 For God does not show favoritism (Rom.
 2:7-11).

 Not everyone will receive glory, honor and peace after they die.
 That is only for those who persist in doing good, according to true grace teaching.
 All others will experience God’s wrath and anger.
 Christians must sow to please the Spirit of God to reap eternal life:

 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up (Gal 6:8,9).

 Jude was straight to the point about the destiny of the Sodomites God killed in Abraham's day.
-Like the aforementioned, there was no universal salvation for them either:
+Like the aforementioned, there was no universal salvation (or Universalism) for them either: